JumpKingPlus/JumpKingPlus/docs/workshop/documentation.md

 ---

 ## Publishing
 To get it published on the site, post your map in the [#modding](https://github.com/ShootMe/LiveSplit.JumpKing/releases/latest) channel on Discord where it will get "verified" by the players.
-The zip file should contain your mods folder.
+The zip file should contain your mods folder and only the files needed for the level custom.

 <br>